We may earn money or products from the companies mentioned in this post.

 But there are some Disneyland Resort Rules about bringing food into the Disney Parks and Downtown Disney area.

 What food and beverage items can I not take into Disneyland?

-Packing up some food to take to Disneyland?
-Here are a few guidelines you might want to be aware of as you decide what food to take to Disneyland with you each day.
+Packing food into Disneyland?
+Here are a few guidelines you might want to be aware of as you decide what food to take to bring into the parks.

 - Glass containers (except for baby food jars) are prohibited

-- You may not bring sharp knifes into Disneyland (we suggest utilizing the knives provided at quick service restaurants as I have heard of butter knives even being turned away)
+- You may not bring sharp knives into Disneyland (we suggest utilizing the knives provided at quick-service restaurants or bringing plastic knives as I have heard of butter knives even being turned away)

 - You will not have access to microwaves or refrigerators for food

 - Alcohol may not be brought into the parks, but nonalcoholic beverages are allowed (again, no glass containers)

-- Hard-sided, large coolers will not be allowed in the parks, but you can use the picnic area
+- Hard-sided, large coolers will not be allowed in the parks, but you can use the picnic area lockers to store them

 - Coolers that pull behind you will not be allowed past security

 - Soft-sided coolers are allowed to enter the parks, as long as they are within the listed size requirements

 - Reusable water bottles, like hydro flasks, are permitted and there are water refill stations in the parks (hydration packs are also allowed)